 Mummy Meatloaf and Mummy Hotdogs

-Mummy Meatloaf and Mummy Hotdogs - Do you dream of a meatloaf that's good enough to serve to your family for Sunday dinner but spooky enough to scare the kids on Halloween?
+Mummy Meatloaf and Mummy Hot Dogs - Do you dream of a meatloaf that's good enough to serve to your family for Sunday dinner but spooky enough to scare the kids on Halloween?
 No?
 Just me?
-You might change your mind when you make this, it's one of my favorite main dishes for the holiday!
+You might change your mind when you make this fun recipe!
+It's one of my favorite main dishes for the holiday!

 To make it even more fun, he's surrounded by mummy hotdogs.
 They're the perfect portable snack for the kids who may not want to sit down to a full meal of meatloaf with all the fixings.